JoseC07/Twitter-IOS/README.md

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:
-(About 1 min)
+Here's a walkthrough of implemented user stories (About 1 min)
 <br />